A prediction and behavioural analysis of machine learning methods for modelling travel mode choice: Experimental results

 It is observed that the best methods for estimating the \gls{wtp} in the case of linear utilities are the \gls{mnl}, \gls{nn} and \gls{svm}.
 In the non-linear case, the best methods are the \gls{svm}, \gls{mnl} and the \gls{dnn}.
 That is, in the case of higher complexity of the utility functions, \gls{dnn} are more suitable than conventional \gls{nn}.
 It is also observed that the \gls{rf} and \gls{xgboost} methods, as their $s_i$ functions are neither monotonic nor differentiable, have greater variance, which sometimes leads to predicting a wrong sign for the \gls{wtp}.

 To further explore the conclusions obtained, Figure \ref{fig:Experiment-3-WTP-diff} shows the error distribution, i.e. the difference in absolute value of the \gls{wtp} of the different models with respect to the actual \gls{wtp} of each observation for each synthetic dataset.
+The box plot is a statistical tool that summarises the distribution of a variable and it is used to visualise the interquartile range and the median of the errors in estimating \gls*{wtp}.
+An efficient estimator should be unbiased and have minimum variance.
+The most optimal methods can be identified by observing the narrowest boxes (interquartile range) located at 0.
 This figure shows that the \gls{svm} performs adequately in both linear and non-linear utilities.
 The base \gls{mnl} model performs well, although in the non-linear case its performance declines.

 Finally, in order to simplify the comparison, a value $\gls{wtp}_{*}$ will be introduced into the experiment, which allows the \gls{wtp} to be measured for the whole population.
 In particular, the median of the \gls{wtp} on the population was considered.
 The reason for choosing the median instead of the average value is because for Cobb-Douglas utilities the $\mathbb{E}(\gls{wtp}_{ni})=\infty$. \ref{App:WTP-CD} shows that in the case of the Cobb-Douglas utility the median of the \gls{wtp} on the population can be computed as: